WhenUHackUNoob/WhenUHackUNoob/README.md

 I am looking to learn the following languages/libraries etc:

-More of Java
+More of Java,
-Kotlin
+Kotlin,
-Ruby
+Ruby,
-Go
+Go,
-More of PHP
+More of PHP,
-MySQL
+MySQL,
 Smarty

 #### Contact me